 When babies are first born their skills and ability to comprehend the world around them is almost nonexistent.

-With each leap they become more and aware of the world around them, who the people are them are, and they begin to form their own identity.
+With each leap, they become more and aware of the world around them, who the people are they are, and they begin to form their own identity.

 Needless to say, one of the main reasons for this crankiness is just baby getting used to their new reality every time a leap happens.